Written by Michelle Whitmer | Scientifically Reviewed By Sean Fitzgerald, PG | Edited By Walter Pacheco | Last Update: December 19, 2024

 Ceilings

-Ceiling tiles were once attached to the ceiling using glue pods that contained asbestos.
-As time passed, these glue pods became fragile and released dangerous asbestos fibers into the air when touched or disturbed.
+Ceiling tiles were once attached to the ceiling using glue pods containing asbestos.
+As time passed, these glue pods became fragile and, when touched or disturbed, released dangerous asbestos fibers into the air.

 Roofs

-Asbestos was a common ingredient in plastic cements and sealants for rooftops.
-Over time, weathering exposes the white asbestos fibers, causing it to turn from black to grey.
+Asbestos was a common ingredient in plastic cement and sealants for rooftops.
+Over time, weathering exposes asbestos fibers, causing them to change color.

 Air Ducts